seriesoft/greythr/README.md

 - Run `npm run signIn` to login to Greythr and you will see that chromium window will open and you will be logged in and finally it will close the window automatically.

 - Similar to signIn, Run `npm run signOut` to logout of Greythr

+## Features

+- Login to Greythr
+- Logout of Greythr

+## Upcoming features

+- Scheduling of login and logout
+- Consideration of holidays in login and logout